Bowles DNA Project

 Daughter Anne's marriage to Peter Perry in Nov.
 1817 is entered in the Killenaule RC church register as having taken place at Springhill.
 I don't believe there was a church or even an RC chapel in Springhill so the marriage was probably celebrated right in the Bowles house.
 They were living in Hellenpark, the townland neighbouring Springhill to the west, when their daughter Mary was baptized in Killenaule in 1817.

 Finally, their daughter Catherine seems to have also settled in The Commons as there is an entry in the Gortnahoe register for a Catherine Bowles marriage to a Laurence Shea on Nov.
 30, 1825.Dominic Bowles' information does seem to be largely confirmed by parish records or at least nothing that I've found would contradict any of it.
 It seems likely that: Joseph and Ellen's sons George, John and Charles and daughter Catherine settled in The Commons where their sister Rose joined them after her husband died while their daughter Anne settled near them in Hellen Park.
 Thomas may have died young and we only know that Margaret married a James Cummins from Moyglas.
 However that brings up an interesting possibility as Moyglas was one of John Boles of Woodhouse's holdings.
 After Margaret's sister Rose's marriage she lived at Foulkstown which was another of John Boles' holdings.
 There are other connections too which might add up to something.
-See The Bowles of Killenaule and Kilcooly's Possible Connections to John Bowles of Woodhouse Another potential link has been found between this Bowles family and The Bowles of Oola, Limerick who were also a Catholic Bowles line with a Protestant ancestor.
+See The Bowles of Killenaule and Kilcooly's Possible Connections to John Bowles of Woodhouse Another potential link has been found between this Bowles family and The Bowles of Oola, Limerick which was also a Catholic Bowles line with possibly a Protestant ancestor.
 See The Bowles of Kilcooly's Possible Connection to the Bowles of Oola, Limerick See Sorting Out The Bowles of Killenaule and Kilcooly See The Bowles of the Commons for more on this family including a proposed family tree.
 See The Bowles of Valcartier, Quebec for their descendants in Canada.